 This summer at Airthings, we welcome eleven students—the most since our internship program began three years ago.
-They are working on exciting future products, the Airthings Healthy Building Solution and Wave App, and even our sensors.
+They are working on exciting future products, the Airthings for Business solution and Wave App, and even our sensors.

 Ensuring our new recruits feel welcome and valued is a priority for us.
 We give them an opportunity to harness their skills and use what they are learning at university and beyond.
 Our core values start with our flat working structure.
 Everyone at Airthings is approachable, from our CEO to our CERN scientist founders.
 Right from the beginning, interns are involved in all company activities.
 This summer kicked off with our annual Strategy Trip, this year to Koster Islands, off the coast of Sweden.
 The whole company joined as we dove into “Customer obsession” and set company goals and tasks for the future.

 As a result, they are not seat-fillers but active members of our team.
 They give input on all our projects and bring fresh ideas and new perspectives which we value highly.
 Last year, for instance, one intern created radonmap.com, our very own map of Airthings radon sensor values which we still use every single day.
 We can't wait to see what this year's interns will do.

 Let's meet them...